-Every first visit to Vancouver almost alway has Stanley Park on its agenda.
-One of the world’s largest urban parks, it’s intersected with paved walking and biking paths, packed with abundant trees, and filled with some of the best views of the city.
+Every first visit to Vancouver almost always has Stanley Park on its agenda.
+One of the world’s largest urban parks, the place is intersected with paved walking and biking paths, packed with abundant trees, and filled with some of the best views of the city.

 One of the most prominent places the first-time visitors of Vancouver can’t afford to miss sits in the northwestern corner of Vancouver’s Downtown Peninsular, adjacent to Coal Harbor and West End.
 Such a convenient location further benefits Stanley Park, alluring even those visitors that have little interest in the urban park at first.

 When it comes to specific places one can’t miss in this part of Vancouver, allow Stanley Park to navigate you through its striking sites.
 You surely won’t regret it as nothing and nobody can compete with this remarkable giant, tamed by the famous seawall with the incredible city views and some of the best opportunities to observe seals and grey whales splashing in the water near the shore.

 After spending a good portion of our first day in the city at Stanley Park’s pumpkin patch, I’m convinced that it’s one of the top places you can’t miss when visiting Vancouver with kids.
 Embraced by fences made of hay blocks and packed with all sorts of pumpkins, this little colorful oasis adds a completing touch to the fall idyll around you.

 The Vancouver Aquarium, located within a 10-minute walk of the Stanley Park Rose Garden, closely follows the pumpkin patch.
 Home to diverse marine life, including rescued seals and sea lions, it’s one of the first places the little travelers usually miss after their Vancouver adventures are over.

 2. Gastown – One of the Favorite Historic Places not to Miss in Vancouver